JessyDL/paradigm/examples/readme.md

 ## SimpleTextured

 Showcases how to load the most minimal set of resources you need to render a textured triangle.
 It loads a material file, and a geometry file, which references shaders, textures, and a sampler.

+## Instancing

+Small sample showing how to instantiate a specific renderable multiple times with different instance data (such as position, rotation, scale, color, etc).
+It should spawn around 300'000 icospheres, each with a different color and position, and move them around every frame until they despawn in around 14-34 seconds after the start.

+A little while off another group of 100 icospheres are continiously spawned every frame with a lifetime of 2 seconds.

+Some general tips for instancing: Prefer doing bulk updates of instance data rather than setting each instance individually.
+You can inspect the `core::ecs::systems::render` how more complex instance updates are done (that is where the model matrix is updated every frame).